samliu/fishing/lures.md

 # Fishing Lures

+Lures are non-organic things you use to entice fish to bite, generally by making them think they're after a worm or a baitfish.

 There are many kinds of lures.
 Some will require that you use a baitcaster (or "caster") rod instead of a common "spinning" rod.
 This is because for lures to work, you generally want them to emulate some living creature (usually a small baitfish).